open-feature/flagd/web-docs/intro.md

 # What is flagd?

 _flagd_ is a _feature flag evaluation engine_.
-You can think of it as the "guts" of a full-featured flag management solution.
+Think of it as a ready-made, open source, OpenFeature-compliant feature flag backend system.
 It allows you to dynamically evaluate feature flags.

 With flagd you can: